 THE TONGABEZI MUSIC PROJECT

 Tujatane or the Tongabezi Trust School, is a school in Zambia and is built on the same compound as the beautiful Tongabezi lodge, designed and built by William Ruck Keene and Ben Parker.
 It is in the bush, on the banks of Zambezi river.
 The school was built by Vanessa Parker and provides education and hope to 140 underprivileged children from the surrounding bush.
-William Ruck Keene, who tragically died in a car accident when he was in his 30s, was Adelaide's uncle.

 The Music Room, built (and photographed) by Rob Carlow, Mr Phiri and Stanford, and their building and thatching teams